Bean061/putative_paralog/README.md

 -- [read our article soon!]()
 by Wenbin Zhou and John Soghigian

 This method is based on shared heterozygous information to detect putative paralogs for Hyb-Seq data.
-Highly recommended for Hyb-Seq downstream analysis.
+Highly recommended for Hyb-Seq downstream analysis after [HybPiper](https://github.com/mossmatters/HybPiper).

 ## Prerequisites:
 Run the main [HybPiper](https://github.com/mossmatters/HybPiper) script and check the results in [individual]/[gene]/[individual]/sequences/intron/ and [individual]/[gene]/[individual]/sequences/FNA/ directories.